 Salmon is truly one of the best choices of fish out there!
 I love that the fish is readily available, extremely versatile, and makes a healthy protein for any meal.
-Today I’m going to share my tried-and-true easy salmon recipe—Miso Salmon (味噌サーモン).
+Today, I’m excited to share one of my favorite go-to recipes that’s quick and full of savory flavor: Miso Salmon (味噌サーモン).

-- Salmon: I recommend using a salmon that’s less than 1 inch (2.5 cm) thick for broiling.
-If you don’t have a broiler, use wild King/Chinook salmon (thick and high-fat content) makes it ideal for baking.
+- Salmon: I recommend using salmon that is less than 1 inch (2.5 cm) thick for broiling.
+If you don’t have a broiler, wild King/Chinook salmon, which is thick and has a high-fat content, is ideal for baking.
 You don’t have to worry about the fish drying out quickly.
-Farmed Atlantic salmon (very rare to have wild one), however, is a more affordable and wildly available choice.
+Farmed Atlantic salmon, while very rare to find in the wild, is a more affordable and accessible option.

 - Miso: I use white miso (shiro miso) in this recipe for two reasons.
-One, it is widely available in Japanese and Asian markets and mainstream grocery stores.
-Two, the flavor profile works well with this recipe.
-If you have other kinds of miso, you can definitely use it (and I use various miso for this recipe, too).
-Keep in mind that every brand and type of miso has a different level of saltiness.
-So adjust the amount accordingly.
+First, it is widely available in Japanese and Asian markets, as well as mainstream grocery stores.
+Second, the flavor profile complements this recipe well.
+If you have other types of miso, you can certainly use them (I use various miso for this recipe as well).
+Just remember that each brand and type of miso has a different level of saltiness, so adjust the amount accordingly.

 - Sake: I use a $5-8 drinking sake and do not use a cooking sake that contains other ingredients, like salt.
 Sake is an important ingredient in Japanese cooking (read why it’s important here).
 If you don’t have it at the moment, use Chinese rice wine or dry sherry.